 You can set Windows to automatically install important and recommended updates or important updates only.
 Optional updates aren’t downloaded or installed automatically.
 To get all available updates for your devices, periodically check Windows Update for optional updates.

-If you feel the need, you can refer this post, to identify computer hardware problems.
+If you feel the need, you can refer to this post, to identify computer hardware problems.

 - List of Windows Device Manager Error Codes & their Solutions